CaptiosusNomen/ImageToAscii/README.md

 > imported into another file
->> When imported and given an jpg equivalent and a Light/Dark Mode setting it will output a list containing 20 strings
+>> When imported and given a jpg equivalent and a Light/Dark Mode setting it will output a list containing 20 strings
 >>> Example Code:
 ```py
 import ImgToAscii as I2A